St. Petersburg Medicaid Asset Protection Attorneys

 When the Institutionalized Spouse goes into the nursing home, that person’s countable assets must be less than $2,000, but the community spouse is entitled to keep much more.
-That amount changes each January.
+That amount changes annually.

 There are several money-saving planning strategies that may be considered.
 In order to develop a strategy, a thorough review of the couple’s circumstances must be done.

 - Age, medical condition, mental condition, lifestyle, prognosis, and desires of each spouse